 9: How do I know if the fish or meat is ready to eat?

 Hot smoking is much like oven cooking or BBQing.
 Check it thoroughly before eating and if necessary BBQ or grill it to finish the cooking process.
 Cold smoking is more complicated as it is a cold curing process and we recommend you buy a book on the subject for guidance on temperatures and times.

-10: Will fueling the smoker once be enough or do I need to keep refueling it?
+10: Will fuelling the smoker once be enough or do I need to keep refuelling it?

 That depends on how long you are smoking for, but generally hot smoking fish can be done without adding further sawdust, but larger pieces of meat or cold smoking will require several additions of wood over several hours or days.

 11: What Fish and meats can I smoke with these smokers?

 Most kinds of fish or meat can be hot smoked as hot smoking is similar to oven cooking.
 Cold smoking needs more preparation and consideration and we recommend following recipes available in books on the subject.